Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-8.md

 `
 ```

-This defines an object type: Post, a Query type: posts, a Mutation type: addPost, and a Subscription type: newPost.
+This defines an object type: Post, a Query type: posts, a Mutation type: `addPost`, and a Subscription type: `newPost`.

 Read more about the gql function here:

 https://www.apollographql.com/docs/resources/graphql-glossary/#gql-function

 **Aside: JS Template Strings**